Flock137/flock137/README.md

 - 🔭 I’m currently working on:
   - 🖥️ An automation script to join EndeavourOS and BlackArch repo together for the most efficient PenTest/CyberSec VM
-  - ♆⚡ A custom script helper USB
+  - ⚡ A custom helper-scripts USB
   - 🤖 Hmm...
 I still want a custom (local) AI agent
 - 🌱 Currently teaching myself Digital Forensics
 - 📫 You may reach me through my email: hadinhworks@gmail.com